harryhanYuhao/guide_for_self_studying_programming/src/introduction/set_up_computer.md

     Cache was invented to solve this problem.
     (Here we are referring to Latency.
 Check RAM and Storage device session for more.)

-    When CPU is to retrieve data, it predicts data required for subsequnet operations and stored them in cache.
+    When CPU is to retrieve data, it predicts data required for subsequent operations and stored them in cache.
 Cache is an ultra fast memory from which CPU can retrieve data fast, usually under 10 or 100 cycles.

     Sometimes there are multiple levels of cache, such as L1, L2, L3.
     L1 caches is  the fastest but also can hold smallest amount of data; L3 are slower but can hold more data.
     Some cpu has two L1 caches, L1d and L1i.
 L1d stores data, where L1i stores instructions.
+    This design takes into consideration the cost-effectiveness of different memory, as faster memory usually costs much more.

     Caches, RAM and hard disk memory constitutes the memory hierarchy[^Memory Hierarchy] paradigm.

-Check memory session for more.
+    Check memory hierarchy session for more.

 #### History of Intel Processors[^Intel Processors Source]